ACRLab/snazzy/gowf_processing/README.md

-# Pasnascope
+# GOWF - Processing

-Image processing pipeline for pasnascope imaging.
+Raw data processing for the GOWF pipeline.

 ### Installation